Sermonic/test-task-twnty/README.md

 ### https://test-task-twnty-mc8lk9tzk-sermonic.vercel.app

+## Project Setup:

+- Created using Next.js CLI, version 14.0.2.
+- Utilized React for the user interface, with React version ^18.
+- Incorporated ESLint and Prettier for maintaining code quality.

+## Type Safety and Styling:

+- Implemented TypeScript for robust type safety throughout the application.
+- Styled Components were used for styling, with additional ESLint configurations.
+Demonstrated usage in Styled Components for:
+   - Global Styles
+   - Theme
+   - Mixins

+## Navigation:

+- Developed a navigation bar utilizing Next.js client-side routing.
+- Included route groups for organized navigation.
+- Integrated a responsive hamburger menu for mobile views.
+- Implemented a theme toggle for enhanced user experience.

+## API Integration:

+- Integrated The Movie Database (TMDB) API for data retrieval.

+## Movies Page:

+- Implemented features on the Movies page:
+   - Added a button to fetch popular movies from the TMDB API.
+   - Incorporated a loader to indicate data loading.
+   - Enabled filtering movies by title.
+   - Implemented sorting options based on different criteria (date, rating, popularity).

+## Data Detail Page:

+- Created a data detail page that provides in-depth information when clicking on a specific data point.

+## Error Handling:

+- Effectively handled API errors and displayed them to users when necessary.

 ## Running the App Locally

 1. **Clone the repository**: First, you need to clone the repository to your local machine.
 You can do this by running the following command in your terminal: